-3.4 At the end of Q7, the Growth Coaching Service had created 1,073 jobs, against an expected target of 1,189, but the trend line is currently downwards.
-Our prediction is that if Growth Works continue to deliver the Coaching Service as constituted, it will deliver 1,890-
+3.4 At the end of Quarter 7, the Growth Coaching Service had created 1,073 jobs against an expected target of 1,189, but the trend line is currently downwards.
+It is predicted that if Growth Works continues to deliver the Coaching Service as constituted, it will deliver 1,890-1,900 jobs, approximately 59% of the 3,223 total jobs required at contract end.
+Taking the last six months' figures (88 in April, 60 in May, 54.5 in June, 20.5 in July, 168 in August 168, and 160 in September), if it were not for the trend numbers in August and September, then the prediction would be lower.

-- 1,900 jobs, c.59% of the 3,223 total jobs required at contract end.
-Taking the last six months figures April 88; May 60; June 54.5; July 20.5; August 168; September 160 if it were not for above trend numbers in August and September, then our prediction would be lower. - 3.5 Equally, performance in the leading indicators (and trend in the performance) does not give us confidence that Coaching will deliver the jobs outcome, underpinning the prediction above.
-We predict that companies starting a Coaching Journey will finish the contract at c.78% (775-785) of the 1,005 contract target.
-Likewise, by contract end, companies completing a Coaching Journey will be c.38% (375-385) of the 1,005 contract target. - 3.6 Feedback from the market is that businesses do not want to buy coaching support currently as it is not a priority for most businesses.
+- 3.5 Equally, performance in the leading indicators (and trend in the performance) does provide confidence that Coaching will deliver the jobs outcome, underpinning the above prediction.
+It is predicted that companies starting a Coaching Journey will finish the contract at approximately 78% (775-785) of the 1,005 contract target.
+Likewise, by contract end, companies completing a Coaching Journey will be approximately 38% (375-385) of the 1,005 contract target. - 3.6 Feedback from the market is that businesses currently do not want to buy coaching support, as it is not a priority for most businesses.
 This is reflected in the Growth Coaching service performance trends.